johnbradley436/Notes-and-ideas/about.md

 ## Experimental post list #1
 <ul>
-  {% for post in site.Notes-and-ideas %}
+  {% for post in site.
+"Notes-and-ideas" %}
     <li>
       <a href="{{ post.url }}">{{ post.title }}</a>
     </li>